blackberry/ECMA5Extend/README.md

 # ECMA5Extend

-Toolkit for writing GOOD JavaScript APIs for both Browser and NodeJS using ECMA5.
+Toolkit for writing good JavaScript APIs for both Browser and NodeJS using ECMA5.

 ## Why?

-JavaScript was originally invented to do basic form validation and arithmetic, and is evolving into a full-blow language for writing client and server-side Apps.
+JavaScript was originally invented to do basic form validation and arithmetic, and is evolving into a full-blown language for writing client and server-side Apps.

 **As JavaScript evolves, so should the developers that use it.**